 Summit Midstream Ownership

-The market capitalization of Summit Midstream is USD368.34 Million.
+The market capitalization of Summit Midstream is USD259.53 Million.
 30% of Summit Midstream outstanding shares are owned by institutional holders.
 Institutional investors are typically referred to investors that purchase positions in a given stock to benefit from reduced commissions.
 Consequently, institutional investors are subject to different rules and regulations than regular investors.
 Please look out for any change in current institutional holding as this could mean something significant has changed at the company or is about to change.
 Note, that even with negative profits, if the true value of the company is larger than the current market value, you may still be able to generate positive returns on investment in this company.

 Some institutional investors establish a significant position in stocks such as Summit Midstream in order to find ways to drive up its value.
 Retail investors, on the other hand, need to know that institutional holders can own millions of shares of Summit Midstream, and when they decide to sell, the stock will often sell-off, which may instantly impact shareholders' value.
 So, traders who get in early or near the beginning of the institutional investor's buying cycle could potentially generate profits.
+Check out World Market Map to better understand how to build diversified portfolios, which includes a position in Summit Midstream.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in industry.

 For information on how to trade Summit Stock refer to our How to Trade Summit Stock guide.